Shashank-Gangireddy/Consensuss/README.md

      content, bought engagement) without letting that override the claim rating on its own

-Comment ranking merges near-duplicate/echo replies into a single point of evidence, and enforces a minimum-sample floor (fewer than 6 usable comments forces "Insufficient Evidence") — both borrowed from how Reddit (Wilson score confidence, Controversial-sort polarization) and Steam
+Note : Comment ranking merges near-duplicate/echo replies into a single point of evidence, and enforces a minimum-sample floor (fewer than 6 usable comments forces "Insufficient Evidence") — both borrowed from how Reddit (Wilson score confidence, Controversial-sort polarization) and Steam